 Let us help you hold the companies that made and marketed these dangerous hair products accountable for their greed and negligence.

 Note: All brands are trademarks of their respective companies.

 Is there a hair straightener class action lawsuit?

 Yes.
-Nearly 60 hair relaxer lawsuits against L'Oreal USA Inc and other companies will be consolidated into a multidistrict litigation (MDL) or class action lawsuit.
+Over 8,000 hair relaxer lawsuits against L'Oreal USA Inc and other companies have been consolidated into a multidistrict litigation (MDL) or class action lawsuit.